ComputationalEcologyLab/CDMetaPOP-Disease-Manuscript/README.md

 - **/Theoretical_Simulated_Expectations/:** These files reproduce Figure 1.
 Zipfiles for **/Input_Files/** and **/Output_Files/** for validating/verifying the module against classical SIR, SIRS, SEIR, and SIRP models.
 Also includes the Python script (run_verification.py) to generate the deterministic ODE solutions with the simulated expectations.

 - **/Selection_Scenarios/:** These files reproduce Figure 2 for the aspatial eco-evolutionary demonstration (Null, Neutral, Resistance, Tolerance, and Res+Tol scenarios).
-Zipfile containing inputs, script for generating figure, and supplemental figure for the example of emergence of a disease response gennetic strategy and its impact on disease dynamics
+The folder includes a zip file containing the input files, the script used to generate the figure, and a supplemental figure illustrating the emergence of a disease-response genetic strategy and its impact on disease dynamics.

 - **/Example_Application/:** These files reproduce Figue 3 & 4 and contain all necessary input files to replicate the spatial example of novel disease emergence and spread through a bat system model.
-Contains:
+This folder contains:
   - /Input_Files/
   - /Scripts/ to run CDMetaPOP and plot
   - /Figures/ supplemental figures for the spatial example.